-Look for construction opportunities on the Kentucky Baptist Convention website at http://kybaptist.org/mission-opportunities/construction-maintenance/.
+Look for construction opportunities on the Kentucky Baptist Convention website at http://kybaptist.org/go by searching for construction/maintenance in the "project type" tab.

 Or, consider joining a Baptist Builder Team, a Carpenters for Christ Team, or a Campers on Mission Team and use your construction skills on mission for Christ.